-None of the kids chose to paint their sticks blue which is interesting.
+None of my kids chose to paint their sticks blue which is interesting.
 Once their white paint was dry, they glued their sticks into a snowflake shape and began to add embellishments.
 The boys went for simple (i.e.: permanent markers and/or glitter glue) while the girls really planned theirs out.

-The girls placed items down on their sticks without adhering them to see what they would look like.
+The girls placed items down on their sticks without adhering them at first to see what they would look like.
 They experimented with different patterns and a variety of looks before deciding which they liked best.
 Funny girls!

 - regular or jumbo popsicle sticks (3 per snowflake)